sleeyax/asarmor/README.md

 }()`);
 ```

-If you deviated from the default instructions in step `3`, replace `./assets/index.js` with the path to your renderer entrypoint.
+If you deviated from the default instructions in step `3`, replace `./assets/index.js` with the path to your renderer asset.

 6. Export a default function in the main process, accepting the decryption key as a parameter.
 ```ts